 6. Operations plan

 Include information about procurement like who your suppliers will be and how your products are going to be produced.
 You should also include where your offices and warehouse are, what tools and technology you'll use, and how you'll handle shipping and fulfillment.
-What software you use for eCommerce accounting and how you'll handle logistics are valuable data points for this section.
+What software you use for eCommerce accounting, eCommerce credit card processing, and how you'll handle 3PL companies (if you need them) are valuable data points for this section.

 Finally, it's time to outline how you plan to become a profitable business.
-Typically, this section will include an income statement, a balance sheet, and a cash-flow statement.
+Typically, your financial plan section will include an income statement, a balance sheet, and a cash-flow statement.

 eCommerce Business Plan Template